Plaza de España (Pontevedra): Description

 This square has the typical structure of the Spanish squares of the late 19th century, with a memorial in the centre.
 The square has an irregular rectangular shape and covers an area of over 4,000 square metres.
 It has 1,350 square metres of stone paving and a further 2,200 square metres of cobblestones, as well as landscaped areas, with sections of compacted earth, around the Monument to the Heroes of Puente Sampayo.
 The cobblestone is the dominant element, but stone is used to highlight prominent features.

 In the northern part of the square are the inscriptions Circunvalación and Concello Pontevedra made in the granite slabs of the paving.
 The Plaza de España acts as a transitional space between the historic centre of the city and the Alameda of the architect Sesmero.
-Eleven streets converge here in a large open space: Michelena, Alameda, General Martitegui, Prudencio Landín, Herreros, Arzobispo Malvar, Mestre Mateo, Paio Gómez Charino, Bastida, Gran Vía de Montero Ríos and Marqués de Riestra.
+Eleven streets converge here in a large open space: Michelena, Alameda, General Martitegui, Prudencio Landín, Herreros, Arzobispo Malvar, Mestre Mateo, Paio Gómez Charino, Bastida, Gran Vía de Montero Ríos and Marquis of Riestra.

 The square is presided over on its eastern side by the City Hall of Pontevedra, the seat of municipal political power.
 On its western side is the building of the Government Subdelegation, the seat of state political power.
 On its southwest side, surrounded by gardens and compacted earth, is the Monument to the Heroes of Puente Sampayo.
 Opposite, to the south-east of the monument, are the ruins of the San Domingo convent.